Kambiet/Getting-and-Manipulating-data/README.md

 "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 ##Extract the data from the zip into a folder labelled "UCI HAR Dataset" in your desired working directory

-@Kambiet	Reply…

-@Kambiet
-Kambiet 6 minutes ago Author Owner run_analysis <- function() {

-Merges the training and the test sets to create one data set.
+#Merges the training and the test sets to create one data set.
 Create data frames for training data x_train <- as.data.frame(readLines(paste0(getwd(),"/","UCI HAR Dataset/train/X_train.txt")), stringsAsFactors = FALSE)
 colnames(x_train) <- "Measurements"